shaft3796/ReusableDragon/README.md

 -----------------------------------------
 ### thank you for downloading Reusable Dragon

-If you want to contact me : discord :arrow_right: Shaft#3796
+If you want to contact me find help or informations : discord :arrow_right: https://discord.gg/9wBVmneY8x